MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

-Shadow is a way for human to perceive elevation.
-When there is light above an elevated object, there is a shadow on the surface below.
-We are using this natural human perception to add focus to popup type UIs that require user's immediate and quick attention.
-We are calling attention to these UI by bringing them forward in z-depth (by way of adding shadows) for user to easily and seamlessly take a quick action.
-NavigationView and TeachingTip are the two controls to which default shadows have now been added in the this public release of WinUI2.1.
-To refer to the complete list of controls that get shadows by default with 19H1 SDK release, please look at the document here (add link)
+Shadow is one way a user perceives elevation.
+Light above an elevated object creates a shadow on the surface below.
+The higher the object, the larger and softer the shadow becomes.
+Elevated objects in your UI don’t need to have shadows, but they help create the appearance of elevation.

+In the physical world, we tend to focus on objects that are closer to us.
+We can apply this spatial instinct to digital UI as well.
+For example, if you bring an element closer to the user, then the user will instinctively focus on the element.
+By moving UI elements closer in z-axis, you can establish visual hierarchy between objects, helping users complete tasks naturally and efficiently in your app.

+The NavigationView and TeachingTip controls in WinUI now have default shadows in WinUI 2.1.
+The full list of controls that have default shadows in the Windows 10 May 2019 Update is available [here]https://docs.microsoft.com/windows/uwp/design/layout/depth-shadow).